paypal/squbs/docs/httpclient.md

 ### Metrics

 squbs comes with pre-built [pipeline](#pipeline) elements for metrics collection and squbs activator templates sets those as default.
 Accordingly, each squbs http client is enabled to collect [Codahale Metrics](http://metrics.dropwizard.io/3.1.0/getting-started/) out-of-the-box without any code change or configuration.
+Please note, squbs metrics collection does NOT require AspectJ or any other runtime code weaving.
 The following metrics are available on JMX by default:

    * Request Timer
    * Request Count Meter